McDavid nets pair as Oilers trounce Coyotes

 Connor McDavid scored two goals and Riley Sheahan had a goal and three assists as the Edmonton Oilers moved into a tie for first place in the Pacific Division with a 7-3 victory over the visiting Arizona Coyotes on Saturday afternoon.
 Josh Archibald had a goal and two assists and Sam Gagner, Kailer Yamamoto and Joakim Nygard also scored goals for the Oilers.

-Edmonton won for the sixth time in its last eight games and heads into its bye week and All-Star Game break with 57 points, the same as Arizona and Calgary, which is playing at Ottawa later on Saturday.
-Vegas and Vancouver, who both play later Saturday, are just a point behind.
+Edmonton won for the sixth time in its last eight games and heads into its bye week and All-Star Game break with 57 points, the same as Arizona and Calgary, which lost at Ottawa later on Saturday.
+Vancouver jumped one point ahead for the Pacific lead with a win over the Sharks late Saturday, and Vegas is one point behind.
 Leon Draisaitl and Ryan Nugent-Hopkins each added two assists for Edmonton.
 Mike Smith finished with 27 saves.

 Edmonton took a 3-0 lead in the first period, scoring on three of its first seven shots.
 Archibald started the scoring with a short-handed breakaway goal following a turnover by Phil Kessel at the 3:56 mark for his sixth goal of the season.
 Gagner followed with his second off a Sheahan feed from the right side of the goal, then Yamamoto tallied his third of the season with help from a diving Raanta, who knocked his shot into the goal with the nob of his stick.
 The Oilers made it 5-0 on a power-play goal by McDavid and Nygard's third goal of the season, when the latter rifled a wrist shot through traffic from the high slot past Raanta's glove.